 Data Storage and Archiving

 Each of these is then in turn decomposed into a set of high-level functions.
-The same approach is taken for the services and information objects representing the interfaces between functions.
+The same approach is taken for the services and information objects representing the data that flows between functions over an interface.

 Functional groups are differentiated by colour coding as introduced in §3.3.1.
 The following diagram shows the colour coding used to distinguish different functional areas within the CCSDS MOIMS Area diagrams.